meftasadat/bio/backend/app/content/markdown/experience.md

     start_date: 2017-06-01
     end_date: 2018-08-31
     description: |
-      Built Zone TV's Machine Learning model-serving and re-training infrastructure using Hybrid multi-cloud platform (AWS and Azure).
+      Architected and implemented machine learning model-serving and retraining infrastructure on a hybrid multi-cloud platform spanning AWS and Azure.

-      Built a scalable Recommendation System using Azure Machine Learning and Apache Spark on AWS EMR that is deployed in production.
-Microsoft Featured this as a successful customer story.
+      Designed and deployed a production-grade recommendation system using Azure Machine Learning and Apache Spark on AWS EMR, serving major clients including TIVO and Virgin Media UK.
+This implementation was featured by Microsoft as a customer success story.

-      Developed RESTful ML model serving applications using AWS Lambda and API Gateway (leveraging Chalice Framework) and EC2 serving multiple clients like TIVO, Virgin Media UK.
+      Developed serverless RESTful ML model serving applications using AWS Lambda, API Gateway, and the Chalice framework, ensuring scalable and cost-effective inference for enterprise clients.
     technologies:
       - Azure Machine Learning
       - Apache Spark